-There is a 1.8 metre high acoustic screen fence located along all common of boundaries with a residential category zone or other adjoining sensitive land use.
+There is a 1.8 metre high acoustic screen fence located along all common property-lot boundaries with a residential category zone or other adjoining sensitive land use.

-Buildings or structures have a setback from all common lot boundaries with a lot located in a residential category zone in accordance with the following:
+Buildings or structures have a setback are set back from all common property lot boundaries with a lot located in a residential category zone in accordance with the following:

-- (a) at any point where the 'outermost projection height' is between two (2) metres and 4.5 metres, a setback of at least five (5) metres; or - (b) at any point where the 'outermost projection height' is greater than 4.5 metres, a setback of at least five (5) metres plus 0.3 of a metre for every additional metre or part thereof in height over 4.5 metres.
+- (a) at any point where the 'outermost projection height' is between two (2) metres and 4.5 metresfor a building having a height up to and including 4.5 metres, a minimum setback of at least five (5) metres; or - (b) at any point where the 'outermost projection height' for a building having a heightis greater than 4.5 metres, a minimum setback of at least five (5) metres plus 0.3 of a metre for every additional metre or part thereof in height over 4.5 metres.